antirez/freakwan/font-4x6/README.md

 You manipulate the font in `font_descr.txt`, then convert it to Python using the C program `font_conv.c`.
-The result is a Python bytes type with `128*3` bytes (128 mappable characters max), in order to speedup indexing during font rendering.
+The result is a Python bytes type with `191*3` bytes (191 mappable characters max: ASCII set up to 127, the a few special chars we define to map specific UTF-8 chars and status icons), in order to speedup indexing during font rendering.
 The code to render the font is inside the FreakWAN project itself, and is quite simple: just draws pixels according to the scanlines bit configuration.